 In 2001, a new Pastoral Center was built between the church and the 1985 school building.
 It now includes the parish office, a small kitchen and a multi-purpose room that can be used for both large and small gatherings.
 By 2005, the Church had grown to over 1,350 families.

 Fr.
 Duch retired in June 2008.
 Fr.
 Kenneth White succeeded him in July after twenty successful years as pastor of St. Thomas More Parish in Bethel Park.
 Fr.
-Ken has undertaken needed repairs to various parish buildings as part of a long-term maintenance plan.
-He is also leading the parish pastoral council into a new role as an envisioning body which will help the parish continue to thrive as we enter a new era of cooperation with other parishes in our regional vicariate.
+Ken undertook needed repairs to various parish buildings as part of a long-term maintenance plan.
+He also led the parish pastoral council into a new role as an envisioning body which will help the parish continue to thrive as we enter a new era of cooperation with other parishes in our regional vicariate.
 When asked about the essentials of parish life, Fr.
-Ken cites four pillars: proclaiming Jesus as Lord and Christ, forming community, celebrating Christ’s presence among us through the sacraments, and accepting our mission to bring others to the Lord.
+Ken cited four pillars: proclaiming Jesus as Lord and Christ, forming community, celebrating Christ’s presence among us through the sacraments, and accepting our mission to bring others to the Lord.
 He retired in April 2014.

 This brief history of Saint Scholastica Church is in no way complete.
 It cannot detail the sacrifice and cooperation of parish members, priests, religious sisters, lay teachers, staff, and lay ministers who have made this parish the center for spiritual and community life for thousands of families for over a century.
-As we look to the future, we can ask for God’s grace to help us to embody together the words of the prophet Micah, which Fr.
-Ken cites as a vision for the parish: "Act justly, love tenderly, and walk humbly before your God."
+As we look to the future, we can ask for God’s grace to help us to embody together the words of the prophet Micah: "Act justly, love tenderly, and walk humbly before your God."

 › History Book: Do you want to know more about our parish’s past?